-Long-term data from our Phase 2 study of forodesine in patients with CTCL was presented at the 45th Annual Meeting of the American Society of Clinical Oncology.
+Long-term data from our Phase 2 study of forodesine in patients with CTCL was presented at the 45th Annual Meeting of the American Society of Clinical Oncology in May 2009.
 This poster presentation reviewed the safety and efficacy of forodesine for CTCL patients of stage Ib to stage IV who have failed standard therapies and received forodesine treatment for greater than 12 months.

-The Phase 2 single-arm, open-label study evaluating 200 mg of forodesine twice-daily in patients with chronic lymphocytic leukemia (CLL) has reached its enrollment target of 26 patients and is ongoing.
-We expect to report data from this study in the second half of 2010.
+The Phase 2 single-arm, open-label study evaluating 200 mg of forodesine twice-daily in patients with chronic lymphocytic leukemia ("CLL") has reached its enrollment target of 26 patients and is ongoing.
+The Company expects to report data from this study in the second half of 2010.

-• BCX4208
+BCX4208

 In September 2009, we announced the initiation of a clinical study of BCX4208 for the treatment of gout, which is caused by elevated levels of uric acid in blood.
 We believe that BCX4208 is a good candidate to control gout because data from a prior Phase 2 clinical trial of BCX4208 for psoriasis indicated a dose related reduction in uric acid that was sustained for the duration of drug exposure.
-Our gout clinical trial is a Phase 2, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of orally administered BCX4208 in subjects with gout.
-The trial contains two parts: part one, which was a parallel-group study of multiple doses of BCX4208 randomized against a placebo and part two, which is a sequential-group study of escalating doses of BCX-4208, randomized against placebo.
+Our gout clinical trial was a Phase 2, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of orally administered BCX4208 in subjects with gout.
+The trial contained two parts: part one, which was a parallel-group study of multiple doses of BCX4208 randomized against a placebo and part two, which was a sequential-group study of escalating doses of BCX-4208, randomized against placebo.

-On April 28, 2010 we announced positive top-line results from a planned interim analysis of our gout clinical study.
-The study's primary endpoint is the change in serum uric acid concentration after 21 days of treatment compared to baseline concentration prior to treatment.
-Part one of the study randomized 60 gout patients with serum uric acid concentrations greater than or equal to 8 mg/dL to placebo or to one of three different doses of BCX4208, a PNP inhibitor, administered once-daily for 21 days.
-All three doses of BCX4208 demonstrated a statistically significant reduction in serum uric acid levels compared to placebo at day 22.
-BCX4208 doses of 40 mg, 80 mg and 120 mg per day showed median reductions in serum uric acid levels of 2.7, 3.3 and 3.4 mg/dL, respectively.
+In April 2010 we announced positive top-line results from a planned interim analysis of part one of our gout clinical study.
+The study's primary endpoint was the change in serum uric acid ("sUA") concentration after 21 days of treatment compared to baseline concentration prior to treatment.
+Part one of the study randomized 60 gout patients with sUA concentrations greater than or equal to 8 mg/dL to placebo or to one of three different doses of BCX4208, a PNP inhibitor, administered once-daily for 21 days.
+All three doses of BCX4208 demonstrated a statistically significant reduction in sUA levels compared to placebo at day 22.
+BCX4208 doses of 40 mg, 80 mg and 120 mg per day showed median reductions in sUA levels of 2.7, 3.3 and 3.4 mg/dL, respectively.

-The median reductions of serum uric acid concentrations for these three doses ranged from 32.2 to 34.6 percent of baseline level.
-BCX4208 also demonstrated a statistically significant difference in the proportion of subjects with uric acid levels less than 6 mg/dL, compared to subjects treated with placebo, on day 22.
-Among patients with a baseline uric acid concentration below 10 mg/dL, up to 63 percent showed uric acid levels below 6 mg/dL on day 22.
+The median reductions of sUA concentrations for these three doses ranged from 32.2 to 34.6 percent of baseline level.
+BCX4208 also demonstrated a statistically significant difference in the proportion of subjects with sUA levels less than 6 mg/dL, compared to subjects treated with placebo, on day 22.
+Among patients with a baseline sUA concentration below 10 mg/dL, up to 63 percent showed sUA levels below 6 mg/dL on day 22.

 BCX4208 was generally safe and well-tolerated at the doses evaluated in part one of this study.
 Reductions in peripheral blood lymphocytes were observed in patients treated with BCX4208.
 The protocol included stopping rules for total lymphocyte counts and CD4+ cell counts below certain thresholds; no subjects were discontinued for these reasons, and all 60 subjects completed the first part of this study.
 Overall, the frequency of adverse events in each of the BCX4208 treatment groups was comparable to that observed in the placebo group.
 All patients received prophylactic medicine for gout flares; the incidence of gout flares observed was low.
-Additional studies designed to evaluate longer-term exposure are needed to further define the safety and tolerability profile of BCX4208.